goatchurchprime/godot_multiplayer_networking_workbench/README.md

 The pure GDScript **MQTT** addon is distributed with this application.

-The **WebRTC** binaries are about 20Mb for each platform (except HTML5, which gets them for free) and are not part of the Godot executable.
-You need to download the version from [godotengine/webrtc-native](https://github.com/godotengine/webrtc-native/releases) and unzip as a toplevel `webrtc` directory in your project.
+You can download and install the **WebRTC** and **twovoip** binary addons directly from the `AssetLib`.

-Finally search for the **twovoip** addon in the AssetLib and install it.
+The **twovoip** provides the nodes `AudioEffectOpusChunked` and `AudioStreamOpusChunked` to compress and decompress audio through the [Opus Voice Compression codec](https://opus-codec.org/).
-This precompiled plugin uses the standard [Opus Voice Compression codec](https://opus-codec.org/) and provides `AudioEffectOpusChunked` to do realtime compression from an Audio Bus, and `AudioStreamOpusChunked` to run the decompressor directly into an Audio Player.
-If you have any problem with this VoIP system, try the [two-voip-godot-4](https://github.com/goatchurchprime/two-voip-godot-4) demo project directly which will test whether it's picking up the microphone and compressing and playing back audio properly.
+If you have any problem with this VoIP system, try the [two-voip-godot-4](https://github.com/goatchurchprime/two-voip-godot-4) demo project directly which will find out what the snags are.

 ## Operation